A Summer in the Country: Plot

 15 year old Luca, the son of a wealthy couple arrives at a summer holiday destination a day before anticipated.
 The couple also host Fanny, a vivacious 16 year old daughter of a couple of friends.
 Luca's aunt Martha, the strict housekeeper of the Corsican seaside villa constantly scolds and supervises their young and sexy maids Simona and Gina.
-Both of them have very high sexual appetite and often have sex with strangers whenever they get an opportunity.
+Both of them have very high sexual appetites and often have sex with strangers whenever they get an opportunity.

 That night, Luca and his parents watch the TV in the living room while Fanny reads a book.
-While switching her posture in the so-fa, Fanny unintentionally reveals her panties underneath her skirt which triggers Luca to fantasize them naked, caressing each other and having mutual oral sex.
-He goes to the Fanny's bedroom and snatch a pair of her Lingerie, wears them in his bedroom and masturbates.
-Later Fanny also goes to her bedroom an retrieves an erotic magazine she has hidden under the mattress and masturbates.
-In the kitchen while dish-washing, Simona and Gina also discusses about the sexual adventures each had earlier the day.
-But it only makes them further horny and Simona suggests they should help each other and the two sneaks into their room and have lesbian sex.
+While switching her posture in the sofa, Fanny unintentionally reveals her panties underneath her skirt which triggers Luca to fantasize them naked, caressing each other and having mutual oral sex.
+He goes to the Fanny's bedroom and steals a pair of her lingerie, wears them in his bedroom and masturbates.
+Later Fanny also goes to her bedroom, retrieves an erotic magazine she has hidden under the mattress and masturbates.
+In the kitchen while dish-washing, Simona and Gina also discuss the sexual adventures each had earlier the day.
+This only makes them further aroused and Simona suggests they should help each other and the two sneak into their room and have lesbian sex.

-Next morning, the maids find Fanny's panties with sperms in the crotch area under Luca's bed-sheets and also witnesses up-skirted Fanny wearing no panties and wrongfully deduces the two teens might have slept together.
-While Luca's parents assume he has become lazy, sleeping until so late, he sneak peaks at Fanny who vigorously masturbates in the toilet and goes to his room and again wear her lingerie.
-But before he stars masturbating, Simona and Gina who were peeping from outside the window enters the bedroom.
-Simona and Gina seduces Luca by taking turns and French kissing and fellating him.
+Next morning, the maids find Fanny's panties with semen in the crotch area under Luca's bed-sheets and also witness up-skirted Fanny wearing no panties and wrongfully deduce the two teens might have had sex.
+While Luca's parents assume he has become lazy, sleeping until quite late, he sneaks peaks at Fanny who vigorously masturbates in the toilet.
+He goes to his room and again wears her lingerie.
+However, before he starts masturbating, Simona and Gina, who were peeping from outside the window, enter the bedroom.
+Simona and Gina seduces Luca by taking turns French kissing and fellating him.
 Aroused, Luca and Simona engage in sexual intercourse while Gina watches them.
 Fanny continues to masturbate on her bed while looking at her erotic magazine.

-Next morning when Luca was missing while the others were enjoying the breakfast in the garden, Luca's father sends Gina to fetch him.
+Next morning when Luca was missing while the others were enjoying breakfast in the garden, Luca's father sends Gina to fetch him.
 While Luka tells them to give him a few more minutes from the balcony, Gina caresses his penis and fellates him.
 Later at night while watching TV, Fanny notices that Luca is continuously looking at Gina's panties while she cleans a stool.
 The two maids continue their Threesome with Luca to call it a day.